Join world-leading AI researchers

 “I was shown how to maximize the impact of one’s research and collaborate more effectively.”

-Applications for Vector’s Research Internship program are open
+Applications for Vector’s Research Internship program are closed

 Our renowned research community is pioneering AI breakthroughs, from quantum computing for climate change to 3D machine learning models.
-Want to join?
-Apply now for Fall 2024/Winter 2025 Research Internship positions
+This is your chance to be part of groundbreaking innovations.
+Get notified when our next intake cycle opens in the spring.

 Who can apply

-Research internships may be offered to individuals who meet the following criteria:
+Research internships may be offered to individuals who:

-- You are in the second year or higher, studying at a university or college
+- Are in the second year or higher, studying at a university or college

-- You are studying in a STEM program (Science, Technology/Computer Science, Engineering, Math) or adjacent disciplines such as Business, Economics or Life Sciences at the undergraduate, master’s or PhD level
+- Are studying in a STEM program (Science, Technology/Computer Science, Engineering, Math) or adjacent disciplines such as Business, Economics or Life Sciences at the undergraduate, master’s or PhD level

-- You have completed an Introduction to Machine Learning Course.
+- Have completed an Introduction to Machine Learning Course.

 - Haven’t taken Intro to ML?
 Think about the knowledge you possess and how you can apply that to work with a Vector Faculty member!

-The Vector Institute’s research internship program is supported by funding made available through the federal Pan-Canadian AI Strategy.
-As a federally funded program, Vector will not consider applications from students who are either currently enrolled at or affiliated with a Named Research Organization under the federal Policy on Sensitive Technology Research and Affiliations of Concern.
+Vector Institute’s research internship program is supported by funding made available through the Pan Canadian AI Strategy.
+As a Federally funded program, Vector will not consider applications from students who are currently enrolled at, or are currently affiliated with, a Named Research Organization under the Policy on Sensitive Technology Research and Affiliations of Concern.

 Questions about Vector’s internship programs?
 Email us